 The lack of genuine spinners in the bowling group is the biggest downside of this Mumbai Indians side.
 Also except Rohit Sharma and Evin Lewis, there aren't too many powerful strikers of the cricket ball at the top of the batting order.

-The Gautam Gambhir-led Daredevils have retained batsmen Rishabh Pant and Shreyas Iyer along with South African all-rounder Chris Morris from the previous season.
-They will miss the services of South African fast bowler Kagiso Rabada who has been ruled out of the IPL 2018 with a back injury.
-England paceman Liam Plunkett has been added into the squad as his replacement.
+Gautam Gambhir was initially named captian of the side but he has stepped down from captaincy following a string of defeats.
+The Daredevils had retained batsmen Rishabh Pant and Shreyas Iyer along with South African all-rounder Chris Morris from the previous season.
+However, Morris sustained a back injury mid-way through the tournament and has been replaced by South African team-mate Junior Dala.
+The team is already missing the services of fast bowler Kagiso Rabada who too had been ruled out of the IPL 2018 with a back injury.
+England paceman Liam Plunkett was added into the squad as his replacement.
 The team features a lot of explosive batsmen and their stock of overseas fast bowlers looks pretty solid too.
 Australian limited-overs specialist Glenn Maxwell is their most expensive purchase of the IPL 11.
 Their batting looks solid enough with Gambhir, Munro and Roy at the top of the order, but bowling is where they seem to have fallen short which could be the reason for their undoing.

-Gautam Gambhir (c), Shreyas Iyer, Chris Morris, Rishabh Pant, Glenn Maxwell, Jason Roy, Colin Munro, Mohammed Shami, Amit Mishra, Prithvi Shaw, Rahul Tewatia, Vijay Shankar, Harshal Patel, Avesh Khan, Shahbaz Nadeem, Daniel Christian, Jayant Yadav, Gurkeerat Singh Mann, Trent Boult, Manjot Kalra, Abhishek Sharma, Sandeep Lamichhane, Naman Ojha, Sayan Ghosh, Liam Plunkett
+Shreyas Iyer (c), Gautam Gambhir, Rishabh Pant, Glenn Maxwell, Jason Roy, Colin Munro, Mohammed Shami, Amit Mishra, Prithvi Shaw, Rahul Tewatia, Vijay Shankar, Harshal Patel, Avesh Khan, Shahbaz Nadeem, Daniel Christian, Jayant Yadav, Gurkeerat Singh Mann, Trent Boult, Manjot Kalra, Abhishek Sharma, Sandeep Lamichhane, Naman Ojha, Sayan Ghosh, Liam Plunkett, Junior Dala

-With explosive batsmen like Colin Munro, Jason Roy, Glenn Maxwell, Rishabh Pant and Chris Morris down the order, the Delhi Daredevils have a batting line-up that could challenge any bowling attack in the tournament.
-And under the able leadership of Gautam Gambhir, the team is expected to perform better this year.
+With explosive batsmen like Colin Munro, Jason Roy, Glenn Maxwell, Shreyas Iyer and Rishabh Pant, the Delhi Daredevils have a batting line-up that could challenge any bowling attack in the tournament.

 Bowling has to be the biggest worry for the Daredevils.
 Barring Trent Boult, Mohammed Shami and Liam Plunkett, there really isn't another reliable option in the bowling department.
 Amit Mishra who has not played International cricket for quite a long time seems to be past his prime while Shahbaz Nadeem has not been able to make a mark yet at this level.